T. Rex (band): Influence and legacy

 The Pixies's lead guitarist Joey Santiago cited Electric Warrior in his 13 defining records, as did the Jam's Paul Weller.
 Santiago said: "Bolan took the blues and made it a lot more palatable".
 Kate Bush listened to Bolan during her teenage years and then mentioned his name in the lyrics of the song "Blow Away (for Bill)".
 Nick Cave covered live "Cosmic Dancer", commenting that Electric Warrior contained "some of the greatest lyrics ever written", further adding, it was "my favorite record, [...] the songs are so beautiful, it is an extraordinary record".
 Tricky cited Bolan as "totally unique and ahead of his time".
 When talking about his favourite albums, PJ Harvey's collaborator John Parish said that T. Rex "is the place to start", adding that "this band and that album [Electric Warrior] was what got me into music in the first place".
 When he saw T. Rex on Top of the Pops playing "Jeepster", he felt: "that's my kind of music [...]
 The thing I related to as 12-year-old I still go back to and uses as one of my main touchstones when I'm making records".
-Parish explained, "I've been listening to T.Rex pretty consistently since 1971".
+Parish explained, "I've been listening to T. Rex pretty consistently since 1971".
 Oasis "borrowed" the distinct guitar riff from "Get It On" on their single "Cigarettes & Alcohol".
 Oasis's guitarist, Noel Gallagher, has cited T. Rex as a strong influence.
-The early acoustic material was influential in helping to bring about progressive rock and 21st century folk music-influenced singers as Devendra Banhart, who said: "I love Tyrannosaurus Rex so much, it’s so easy to love, so righteous to love, and so natural to love, I can’t imagine anyone not liking it."
+The early acoustic material was influential in helping to bring about progressive rock and 21st century folk music-influenced singers as Devendra Banhart, who said: "I love Tyrannosaurus Rex so much, it's so easy to love, so righteous to love, and so natural to love, I can't imagine anyone not liking it."

 T. Rex are referenced in several popular songs, including David Bowie's "All the Young Dudes" (which he wrote for Mott the Hoople in 1972), the Ramones' "Do You Remember Rock 'n' Roll Radio?", Serge Gainsbourg's "Ex-Fan Des Sixties", the Who's "You Better You Bet", B A Robertson's "Kool in the Kaftan", R.E.M.'s "The Wake-Up Bomb", My Chemical Romance's "Vampire Money", and Panic! at the Disco's "Middle of a Breakup".
 The music of T. Rex features in the soundtracks of various movies, including Velvet Goldmine, Death Proof, Billy Elliot, the Bank Job, Dallas Buyers Club, and Baby Driver.
+The songs “Bang a Gong” and “Jewel” were featured prominently in Oz Perkins’ horror film Longlegs, as well as in the film’s promotional material.
 The sleeve of The Slider album can be seen in the Lindsay Anderson movie O Lucky Man!, and in Tim Burton's Dark Shadows.
 In Miha Mazzini's novel King of the Rattling Spirits, the narrator starts remembering his childhood when he sees Tyrannosaurus Rex record "King of Rumbling Spires" in the record store and realizes he has mistakenly remembered the title as "King of the Rattling Spirits".